Bhagavad Gīta Bhāshya and Tātparya

 anyathā avināśinaṃ nityamiti punaruktiḥ ॥21॥

-If not interpreted this way, the words 'avinashina' and 'nitya' providing same meaning results in redundancy error.
+If not interpreted this way, the words 'avinashina' and 'nitya' providing the same meaning, result in a redundancy error.